URBANEnvo/EnvoEmo-fMRI-task/README.md

 ## Contents
 - `stimuli/environmental/`
-  Folder with environmental images and a README explaining that environmental stimuli.
+  A folder with environmental images and a README explaining the environmental stimuli.

 - `stimuli/faces/`
   Empty folder with a README explaining that face stimuli cannot be redistributed.